boyd109/boyd109.github.io/my-story/my-story.md

 <figure>
   <span>
   <img src="/my-story/pictures/1.jpg" width="40%" height="40%">
   <figcaption>My first picture taken in my room at V1.
-It was taken on the iPhone 3GS.</figcaption>
+It was taken on the iPhone 3GS.
+A lot of the photos I took up until Fall 2015 were taken on the iPhone 3GS.(I later got an iPhone 4S) I'm actually amazed at some of the picture I took back then and how they turned out on a pretty mediocre camera.
+(The phone came out in 2009, so it is about 5 years old in 2014.)</figcaption>
   </span>
 </figure>